Is space in danger ?

 Example: The Starlink constellation disrupts terrestrial telescopes by creating light pollution.

-Creation of labels & certifications for sustainable space activity.
+Creation of labels and certifications for sustainable space activity.

-Encouragement for cleaner & more environmentally friendly technologies
+Encouragement of cleaner and more environmentally friendly technologies.

 Development of eco-designed and recyclable technologies.